18F/handbook/_pages/welcome-to-TTS/classes/benefits.md

 If you ever move, you can update your address for TSP by emailing it to both the [Consolidated Processing Center](mailto:cpc.personnel@gsa.gov) and the [GSA Payroll Office](mailto:KC-Payroll.Finance@gsa.gov).
 Payroll will notify the TSP office of your new address.

-To transfer your previous retirement account into your TSP, you&rsquo;ll need to fill out a [Form TSP-60](https://www.tsp.gov/PDF/formspubs/tsp-60.pdf) for every account you want to roll over.
+To transfer your previous retirement account into your TSP, you'll need to fill out a [Form TSP-60](https://www.tsp.gov/PDF/formspubs/tsp-60.pdf) for every account you want to roll over.
 If you need help, you can call them by dialing **1-877-968-3778**.
 Be sure to have your TSP account number and your SSN and mailing address handy.

 If you have been contributing to a 401k, 403b, or a similar plan at your previous employer, your total contribution for all similar plans can not be higher than [the annual limit](https://www.tsp.gov/PDF/bulletins/18-04.html).